🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Step 1: Define Your Categories

-Distribute your capital across independent event categories:
+Distribute capital across independent event categories:

-• Sports (20-30%) — tournament winners, seasonal champions, individual contests
+• Sports (20-30%) — tournament winners, title races, individual performances

 Step 2: Position Sizing